 If your steering feels sloppy or has a large dead zone in it, it’s most likely a worn out or failed drag link.
 Stop the wander and feel all that quality German engineering.
 These bushings generally last about 100k miles.
 Check the Idler while you’re crawling around down there, it’s part number 32211141592.
 If both are no good, it’s safe to say your entire front end needs a refresh.
 We offer a kit that has all these wear components included so you can replace everything at once and go another 100k miles.

 BMW’s of this vintage all tend to have problems with their heater control valves, and associated plumbing tucked up on the firewall.
 The BMW E38 is no exception, and when this valve fails, so will your heat.
 The valve is on the pricey side, but it’s strictly not available at the time of publishing in an aftermarket solution, so it depends on how cold your winters are!
 The part number is 64118374994.

 6. Jack Blocks

 Whistle while you work…. not while you drive.
-The jack blocks are simply 4 rectangular chunks of rubber fastened on the frame rails of the car to land a hydraulic jack on when working on the car.
+The jack blocks are simply four rectangular chunks of rubber fastened on the frame rails of the car to land a hydraulic jack on when working on the car.
 Because they are exposed directly to the elements, it’s common for them to break or otherwise fall off.
 The hole they leave is directly in the airstream at highway speed and can cause a very annoying high pitched whistle.
-They are easy enough to replace, the part number is 51717001650 and is also available in Uro brand.
+They are easy enough to replace, the part number is 51717001650.

 This is an easy one, the covers on the front seats covering up the switch panels are always cracked!
 If they aren’t, consider yourself lucky, and if they are, you are still lucky because brand new ones are still available from BMW.
 The part numbers are 52107058008 for black, 52107058009 for gray, and 52107058011 for beige tan.